phoebe-team/phoebe/doc/sphinx/source/theory/coupledBTE.rst

 ------------------------------------

 In addition to the prediction of bulk transport properties, we can also utilize these coefficients to calculate mesoscale/device scale transport effects.
-This is done through the calculate of several additional coefficients related to momentum flux, which are calculated using Phoebe, and postprocessed using the toolkit provided by the ``SolViTE`` package.
+This is done through the calculate of several additional coefficients related to momentum flux, which are calculated using Phoebe, and then postprocessed using a finite element solution.

 These additional coefficients are: